Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 We conclude our characterization of ring polymer conformations with probably distributions of fractional extension, $P(\Delta x/L)$, in steady and startup flow.
 Conformational distributions have been widely used to quantify molecular individualism in dilute solution.
 Currently, we investigate the effect of intermolecular interactions on molecular individualism.

 In Fig. \ref{fig:dss}, we plot the steady state distributions of ring polymer extension for approximately fixed $\textrm{Wi}_R$ and varying blend ratio $f_R = 0.17, 0.83, 1.00$.
 Results for blend fractions $f_R = 0.02, 0.50$ exhibit near quantitative matching with $f_R = 0.17$ and have been omitted for visual clarity.
-At low flow rates $\textrm{Wi}_R \approx 0.4$, rings are relatively unperturbed from their equilibrium conformations, and the distribution is nearly quantitatively consistent for varying blend ratio.
-In the blend cases, the linear chains are moderately stretched to $\Delta x / L \approx 0.4$ because the effective linear flow strength is $\textrm{Wi}_L \approx 1.4$.
+At low flow rates $\textrm{Wi}_R \approx 0.4$, rings are relatively unperturbed from their equilibrium conformations, and the distribution is relatively insensitive to the blend ratio.
+The linear chains are moderately stretched to $\Delta x / L \approx 0.4$ because the effective linear flow strength is $\textrm{Wi}_L \approx 1.4$.
 However, given the small change in ring conformations, it appears that interactions with linear polymers do not affect ring dynamics in weak flow.

 When exposed to stronger flows, $\textrm{Wi}_R = 0.8-3.2$, rings are stretched from their equilibrium conformations.
 Notably, distributions broaden with decreasing fraction of ring polymers $f_R$ for all flow rates $\textrm{Wi}_R > 0.5$.
 For comparison, we include distributions for linear polymers in a nearly pure linear blend ($f_R = 0.02$) at matched effective flow strength $\textrm{Wi}_R \approx \textrm{Wi}_L$.
 The comparison clearly shows that the conformational distributions of ring polymers in pure ring solutions agree with those of linear polymers.
 Specifically, distributions become narrower with increasing flow strength.
-This is not the case for rings in blends with linear polymers, where distributions are broadest at $\textrm{Wi}_R \approx 1.6$, and broader than the pure polymer solution cases at $\textrm{Wi}_R = 0.8$ and $\textrm{Wi}_R = 3.2$.
+This is not the case for rings in blends with linear polymers, where distributions are broadest at $\textrm{Wi}_R \approx 1.6$, and broader than the pure polymer solution cases at $\textrm{Wi}_R \approx 0.8$ and $\textrm{Wi}_R \approx 3.2$.
 While the low extension tail is similar for all architectures and blend ratios, ring polymers in blends exhibit a high extension tail that becomes more pronounced with decreasing $f_R$.